Base29/todo-app/README.md

 $ php artisan db:seed --class=TodoItemSeeder
 ```

 Above command will seed the `todo_items` table with 40 records, Which can be used to test out infinite loading feature.
+Please note that these records will only be added for the user with `id = 2`